jorgenponder/transcribe-translate-burn-in-huge-english-subtitles/README.md

 ## Purpose

+* It can be tedious to do the 6-7 steps needed to subtitle a foreign language video or video snippet into English, and it also involves several different programs

+* Sometimes it's quicker to read a transcript than listen to a radio show, podcast or video, to find what's interesting

-To automatically transcribe, translate and then burn huge English subtitles into Swedish and other foreign language videos in one step.
-And allow you to optionally edit the subtitles on the way, and rerun the build.
+This project automatically transcribes, translates and then burns huge English subtitles into Swedish and other foreign language videos in one step.
+And allows you to optionally edit the subtitles on the way, and rerun the build.

+There is also the possibility to automatically make same language transcripts from video and mp3 files.

 * Tested with ffmpeg version "4.4.2-0ubuntu0.22.04.1"
-* Uses whisper.cpp for the transcription part.
+* Uses whisper.cpp for the transcription and translation parts.
-* No error handling currently, feel free to fork or port!
 * Two bonus makefiles for radio programs and videos with transcription but with no translation, see end of this Readme

 ## Usage